 |MSI-505: Principles of Database Design||3|

 *Students who are not working IT professionals will be required to take MSI-501 Foundation of Information Technology as part of the core requirements, bringing the total credits needed to earn the degree to 39.
 Students who are IT professionals at the time they are admitted into the program will not be required to take MSI-501, pending a review by the dean.

-Contact Rory Butler, assistant director of the School of Applied Science and Technology, to learn more.
+Contact Rory Butler, assistant dean of the School of Applied Science and Technology, to learn more.

 Leverage Your Training